haifengqian/stochastic-preconditioning/README.md

 A library file `libhybrid_solver.a` will be compiled.
 APIs are in `src/HybridSolver.h` and are documented within.

+Tested with g++ 11.4.0.
+Example 4 tested with MATLAB 6.1.
+Please open an issue in case of any problems.

 ## Examples

 ### Example 1